Keio University

 Central Organization for Medical Education at Keio University

 The Medical Education Center is the central organization for medical education that collects the latest information on medical education, analyzes data through its IR (Institutional Research) division, and makes recommendations for curriculum development.
 It is staffed by experts in medical education who provide support for the medical education practiced in each department.
-Within the Medical Education Center, the IR division is organized independently to analyze the practice and outcomes of medical education as data.
+Within the Medical Education Center, the IR division is organized independently to analyze medical education practices and outcomes as data.

 Implementation and Management of Common Achievement Tests